getvictor/website/content/posts/modular-monolith-attempt/index.md

 - With separate persistence layers, it will be much harder to do DB transactions across the two layers.
 - This change is too big.
 Let's try something incremental, like splitting the API layer only.

-So, I backed out the changes to the persistence layer.
+So, I reverted the persistence layer changes.

 ```mermaid
 flowchart TD